XRPLF/xrpl-dev-portal/content/references/protocol-reference/transactions/transaction-types/signerlistset.md

 You cannot remove the last method of signing transactions from an account.
 If an account's master key is disabled (the account has the [`lsfDisableMaster` flag](accountroot.html#accountroot-flags) enabled) and the account does not have a [Regular Key](cryptographic-keys.html) configured, then you cannot delete the signer list from the account.
 Instead, the transaction fails with the error [`tecNO_ALTERNATIVE_KEY`](tec-codes.html).

 Creating or replacing a signer list enables the `lsfOneOwnerCount` flag on the [SignerList object](signerlist.html).
 Lists that were created before the [MultiSignReserve amendment][] became enabled do not have this flag and have a higher [owner reserve](reserves.html#owner-reserves).
-You can decrease the owner reserve for these lists by replacing the list with an identical one.
+You can decrease the owner reserve for these lists by replacing the list with the same list.
 For more information, see [SignerList Flags](signerlist.html#signerlist-flags).

 <!--{# common link defs #}-->
 {% include '_snippets/rippled-api-links.md' %}